 “It wasn’t too long before the U.S. Operation of Royal Bank of Canada acquired the branch that I was managing.
 I announced the news to my team on Friday, and on Monday we opened as RBC Centura Bank.
 After thirty days following the acquisition, the leadership team asked me to assume the management responsibilities of the private banking franchise.
 After spending many years with RBC, I left in January of 2011 to become the first hire in the market for IBERIABANK.

 “Before obtaining my degree, I was fortunate that few inquired where I attended college or where I earned my degree.
-As Annin grew, I began to feel convicted about my lack of college education, telling him that college is a non-negotiable.
+As Annin grew, I began to feel convicted about my lack of college education, telling him that college is non-negotiable.
 It was then that I decided I should serve as a role model for my son and complete my education.
 Otherwise, how could I ask him to do something that I had never done myself?
 It was an opportunity for me to rewrite my family legacy and become the first person in my family to graduate from college.

 “I decided to take the plunge.
 I transferred to Athens State University.
-Even while managing a 55-hour work week and being a wife and mom, I knew that this was what I needed to do.
+Even while managing a 55-hour workweek and being a wife and mom, I knew that this was what I needed to do.
 It afforded me a unique opportunity to use what I was learning on the job.

 “I graduated Athens State in December of 2012 and earned my degree in business management.
 To be a role model for my family has been truly gratifying.
 I’ve always been a very driven individual and possess a great amount of perseverance, but I also rely heavily on my faith.
-I think God has a wonderful sense of humor; after growing up in poverty, he has placed me in a role of advocating and fundraising for the most underserved in our community.
+I think God has a wonderful sense of humor; after growing up in poverty, he has placed me in the role of advocating and fundraising for the most underserved in our community.
 I truly believe to whom much is given – much is required.

 “My career is extremely rewarding and IBERIABANK has been incredible to me; yielding opportunities for continued growth and professional development.
 With respect to my future, I’m going to continue to solidify our brand in the marketplace and enhance the solid business foundation our team has achieved thus far.
 We will continue to focus on what has made us successful—which is giving back to our community.”